ethstorage/ethstorage-sdk/src/spec.md

 ## 2. Terminology

-- **SDK**: Software Development Kit, a library that provides file upload and storage functionality.
+- **SDK**: Software Development Kit, a library that provides data upload and storage functionality.
 - **Method**: Callable functions provided by the SDK.
 - **Callback Function**: Provided by the user, passed as a parameter to methods, used to handle asynchronous operation results.